Ali-Najar/ProjectGitGud/README.md

   - Lock-On system (`LockEnv`)
   - Combat Actions (`ActEnv`)
 - 🤖 **Action Learning** using:
-  - PPO (Stable-Baselines3) for movement, camera, and lock
+  - DQN (Stable-Baselines3) for movement, camera, lock, dodge, and combat policies
-  - Q-Learning for dodge and combat policies
 - 📦 **Real-time interaction** using:
   - `pydirectinput` to press keys
   - `pyMeow` & `pymem` for reading/writing game memory
-- 📉 **Reward Shaping** per action/environment
 - 📊 **Win-rate logging**, auto-reset, and fall prevention
 - 💥 Trains and plays entirely in *real-time* on top of the game